Financial Ratios and value Investing

 The most important financial ratios that I use to assess value and to choose the best stocks are discussed briefly below in terms of their major usefulness.

 I do not rely on any one of these measures in isolation.
-I use it in conjunction with other measures.
+I use them in conjunction with other measures.

 Company Size